gYunTian/Benchmarking-UDP-protocol-and-its-inner-workings-ARQ-UDP-/README.md

 <b>Selective Repeat, with Data Structure changed to doubly linked list</b>:
 Second fastest among the 3.
 A more well behaved algorithm with lesser amount of packets sent in any period of time and but still fast enough.

+The orange line zig zags meaning that it is able to recover well from packets that were 'lost'
 ![image](https://user-images.githubusercontent.com/54625060/182522384-bafcf670-711e-42a5-830a-bf51f4879a24.png)
 </br>